Symphony No. 39 (Mozart): II. Andante con moto

 The slow movement, in abridged sonata form, i.e. no development section, starts quietly in the strings and expands into the rest of the orchestra.
 Quiet main material and energetic, somewhat agitated transitions characterize this movement.
 The key is A♭ major, the subdominant of E♭ major.

 III.
 Menuetto (Allegretto)

 The work has a very interesting minuet and trio.
 The trio is an Austrian folk dance called a "Ländler" and features a clarinet solo.
 The forceful Menuetto is set off by the trio's unusual tint of the second clarinet playing arpeggios in its low (chalumeau) register.
 The melody for this particular folk dance derived from local drinking songs which were popular in Vienna during the late 18th century.

 IV.
 Allegro

 The finale is another sonata form whose main theme, like that of the later string quintet in D, is mostly a scale, here ascending and descending.
-The development section is dramatic; there is no coda, but both the exposition, and the development through the end of the recapitulation, are requested to be, and often are, repeated.
+The development section is dramatic; there is no coda, but both the exposition, and the development through the end of the recapitulation, are repeated.